NinjaTrader 8 Risk Management: Built-in Controls vs. Behavioral Monitoring Add-Ons

 Several NinjaTrader-supported brokers provide additional enforcement at the brokerage layer:

 Tradovate offers configurable daily loss limits enforced at the broker level — meaning they remain active even if the platform is restarted, logged out, or if trading is attempted through a different interface.
-Broker-level limits are structurally more robust than platform-level limits because they exist outside any single application.
+That broker-level enforcement persists outside any single application.
+Meridian carries the same class of hard enforcement — its order-layer Hard limits reject an over-cap or blocked entry at submission — and adds the behavioral layer broker limits never reach.

 Rithmic/R|Trader Pro supports similar account-level loss thresholds managed through the risk management settings in the broker infrastructure.